Interscope Communications: History

-In early July 1987, Interscope Communications decided to accelerate its TV production phase from four productions from its first four years of existence to a slate of 13 new projects for the next eighteen months, and which include two movies-of-the week, a miniseries and a conventional series for NBC, and Patricia Clifford runs the company's television operations for Interscope's television division, acknowledged a markedly pronounced greater receptivity than in previous years to telefilms dealing with black experience in the U.S., and offered a series of failed pilots and television movies on the air.
+In early July 1987, Interscope Communications decided to accelerate its television production phase from four productions from its first four years of existence to a slate of 13 new projects for the next eighteen months, and which include two movies-of-the week, a miniseries and a conventional series for NBC, and Patricia Clifford runs the company's television operations for Interscope's television division, acknowledged a markedly pronounced greater receptivity than in previous years to telefilms dealing with black experience in the United States, and offered a series of failed pilots and television movies on the air.

 In 1990, Nomura Babcock & Brown (NBB) invested $250 million in a joint venture with The Walt Disney Company and Interscope Communications.
 The deal called for NBB to co-produce and finance films for Interscope and Disney for four years.
 The joint venture produced five films between 1992 and 1995, all of which were marketed and released under two of Disney's production banners, Touchstone Pictures and Hollywood Pictures.
 The most successful film co-produced by Interscope and NBB was The Hand That Rocks the Cradle (1992), while other films produced by the joint venture were critical and commercial failures.

 Also that year, it purchased Marble Arch Productions from ITC, and decided that ITC Entertainment would co-finance the projects for U.S. and foreign distribution.

 PolyGram

 In 1992, PolyGram bought a controlling interest in Interscope Communications' film unit.
 Production and marketing budgets were to be paid by PolyGram.
+In 1993, Adam Leipzig joined the company as a production executive.
 Robert W. Cort, president of Interscope, left the company at the end of 1995 believing that PolyGram "took on much more of a corporate environment than it had before and that consequently his role had become more like an executive's than a producer's."
 Field purchased Cort's 12% stake in the corporation.

 Beginning in 1996, Interscope began using PFE's PolyGram Filmed Entertainment Distribution for distribution.
-In 1998, after PolyGram was bought by Universal Studios, Interscope's film unit was retained as a subsidiary of Universal until it was shut down in 2003.
-Interscope Records however, still exists as part of Universal Music Group (whose predecessor MCA purchased Atlantic's stake in the label in 1995).
+In 1997, Chris Van Allsburg, the author of Jumanji had signed a deal with the studio to produce films.
+Also that year, BallPark Productions, a company owned by Michael Schiffer, set up a deal with the studio.